kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 E.g. if my test declares an artifact called `5gb-database` that lives at `https://my-site.com/test-artifacts/5gb-database.tgz`, I might return the following map from this function to mount the artifact at the `/database` path inside my container: `{"5gb-database": "/database"}`.

+### Set\<StaticFileID\> usedStaticFiles
+Set of IDs of static files that should be mounted inside the service-to-be-created's filespace.
+These IDs must correspond to the IDs registered via [NetworkContext.registerStaticFiles][networkcontext_registerstaticfiles].

 ContainerCreationConfigBuilder